NavPilDev/NavPilDev/README.md

 I'm a senior at the University of Oklahoma, graduating in 2026, who loves building coding projects from the ground up.
 From planning and designing all the way to solving real-life problems with code, I stay passionate about the code I create.

-🔭 I’m currently working on a [C#(.net) game](), [OU William Kerber Software Studio](https://github.com/NavPilDev/SoftwareStudioOU), and AI Research on what qualifies as an efficient qualitative research method depending on different problem sizes within research papers.
+🔭 I’m currently working on a [C#(.net) game](), [OU William Kerber Software Studio](https://github.com/NavPilDev/SoftwareStudioOU), and AI Research (with Dr. Ze Shi Li) on what qualifies as an efficient qualitative research method depending on different problem sizes within research papers.

 🌱 I’m currently learning **AWS, .NET Framework, and Python Scikit-learn**